icpmoles/ASB/docs/ControllerBandwidth.typ

 #image("figures/19marchvoltages.png", width: 85%)

-It follows the angle trajectory in its full range with minimal saturation (see blue line in the second graph).
+It almost follows the angle trajectory in its full range with some saturation (see blue line in the second graph).

+This is due to the fact that at 26rad/s we are already at -3dB (70%) in terms gain.

 = Comments